 I started looking at COVID-19 numbers on Feb 27 because my son signed up for his school's Spring break (Mar 14 to 21) trip to Orlando, FL, and I needed to decide whether I would allow him to go.
 While the numbers were low then, the exponential growth of COVID-19 case numbers was obvious.
 While I easily convinced my son that he should not go (he understands the power of exponential growth), I was worried about the trend, and has been following it since.
 Over the last week, my worst-case predictions on the case numbers have been met, and I have seen exponential growths in more and more countries.
 I have also been discussing these trends with others, and found that few people saw the same things as I did.
 I have resigned to simply sit back and watch the situation develop.
 However, after reading Testimony of a Surgeon working in Bergamo, I was deeply saddened by the suffering described there.
+The doctor's first-person account turned the abstract numbers in my mind into vivid human suffering.
 I shared my frustration with my friends: "I am watching a train wreck going to happen, yet can do nothing to help."
 Then I realized maybe there is something I could do.
 If this open letter achieves its goal, thousands of people do not have to die.
 Thus, even if the chance of having any impact is very low, I have to try.